liuderchi/atom-i18n/.github/PULL_REQUEST_TEMPLATE.md

-This PR/Translation is about #ISSUE_NUM.
+This PR/Translation is about #ISSUE_NUMBER.

 **files translated**:
   - [ ] `def/--LOCALE-CODE--/about.cson`